-Second to no-one in our enthusiasm for this long-gone era, but mature enough to concede – when familiar patterns of daily life in Roman Britain are examined more closely – that there’s an underlying darkness to this period.
+Second to no-one in our enthusiasm for this long-gone era, but mature enough to concede – once familiar patterns of daily life in Roman Britain are examined more closely – that there’s an underlying darkness to this period.

-A mysterious world of ancient weirdness and casual cruelty, where life was short and men or women put to fight or death for public entertainment.
+A mysterious world of ancient weirdness and casual cruelty, where life was short and helpless men or women put to fight or death for public entertainment.
 Yet the rule of law still held some sort of sway.